pmilet/domainevents/README.md

     //commit all registered delayed events
     _bus.Commit<PlayMade>();
 ```

-To subscribe a domain object to handle specifics events we should inherit from the IHandleEvent interface and subscribe to the dispatcher
+## 4. Respond to specific domain events from your business logic by subscribing to them

-(note that we could subscribe to one or more type of events by just inheriting to the IHandleEvent of the specific Type)
+To subscribe to specific type of domain events we should inherit from the IHandleDomainEvents<T> interface and subscribe to the dispatcher instance (normally in the constructor).

 ```cs
     public class Outcome : IHandleDomainEvents<MatchEnded>
     {